Semrush helps you:

 Sometimes your lead can just complement your headline.

-In other words, you use your headline to grab their attention:
+In other words, you use your headline to grab their attention, and then you drum up interest with your lead.

 For example, the lead in the sales page for my YouTube SEO course builds on the promise in the headline: